WSP-PRNG-32: The Fastest One-at-a-Time 32-Bit PRNG With Good Quality

 By default, the period guarantees a smallest full cycle of 2³² numbers and an estimated average full cycle between 2⁶⁴ and 2⁹⁶ numbers.

-32 bits of state in s->increment are summed with 1111111111 after each random number generation result and mixed in with the bit shuffling sequence.
+32 bits of state in s->increment are summed with 1111111111 after each random number generation result and mixed in with the bit shuffling sequence to eliminate the probability of broken states with any combination of numbers.

 It passes all TestU01 BigCrush battery tests as the fastest one-at-a-time PRNG that passes BigCrush.